lvh/txyoga/doc/tutorial/accessing.rst

 Note the comma at the end: the attribute is an iterable of the collection names (in this case, a tuple with one element).
-If you left it out, txYoga would just see a string, which is *also* an iterable of strings, but it's quite likely that you don't want to expose the attributes ``'n', 'a', 'm', 'e'``...
+If you left it out, txyoga would just see a string, which is *also* an iterable of strings, but it's quite likely that you don't want to expose the attributes ``'n', 'a', 'm', 'e'``...